alex3493/starter-swiftui/README.md

 # Web sockets

 All chat activity is automatically shown on all connected devices.
-We are using Laravel Reverb as WS engine, however there is an option to use Pusher.
+We are using [Laravel Reverb](https://reverb.laravel.com/) as WS engine, however there is an option to use [Pusher](https://pusher.com).
 WS service switch requires settings update on both API side and mobile application.

+# How to install

+Current default settings allow running the app locally on single machine.
+Being a basic demo (proof of concept) project it is not targeted for production environments.

+- Make sure you have installed and launched backend API.
+- Clone this project in XCode and run the application in simulator(s).